 The guy from The Hurt Locker is coming 4 u.

-The people who follow file sharing closely call this type of lawsuit blitz “copyright trolling,” a phrase used to describe the scare tactics of skeezy middle-men who issue thousands of threats in the hopes that enough terrified users will quiver their way into paying a fine without ever going to court.
+The people who follow file-sharing closely call this type of lawsuit blitz “copyright trolling,” a phrase used to describe the scare tactics of skeezy middle-men (like the jokers over at Voltage Pictures and NGN Productions) who issue thousands of threats in the hopes that enough terrified users will quiver their way into paying a fine without ever going to court.
 Luckily, these cases have been met with resistance.

 Evidently, there’s a profit to be made from the fear of file-sharers.
 These studios seem to be going after such large numbers of people, not so they can win a court case, but so that some of the individuals that they threaten will admit to wrongdoing and pay up to avoid a legal proceeding.
 These trolling lawsuit blitzes must lead to a pot of dirty money for companies like Canipre and Voltage Pictures, but they do not lead to convictions.
 Plus, these legal offenses have not been launched in Canada by any studios that make worthwhile films to begin with.
 Evidently, these pushers of mediocre films have found a darling of a partner in the smoke and mirrors watchdog that is Canipre.
 Hopefully their attempts to exploit the legal system and extort civilians will be met with a very critical eye and smart legal defense.
 Otherwise, you can always just buy that Stone Cold Steve Austin movie you were going to steal from NGN Productions over here at Amazon and avoid the whole thing.